owjd03/tp/docs/DeveloperGuide.md

 1. FA requests to list packages.
 2. ClientCore shows the list of packages.
 3. FA requests to delete one of the packages.
-4. ClientCore deletes the package and remove it from the list of packages.
+4. ClientCore deletes the package and removes it from the list of packages.

    Use case ends.